Get instant quote

 A part with complicated geometry requires more than one machine setup.

-Design parts that can be machined in as few machine setups as possible.
-Ideally, use only one setup.
-For example, a part that has blind holes on both sides must be machined in two setups because it needs to be rotated for access to both sides.
+Design parts to be machined in as few setups as possible, ideally a single setup.
+For example, a part with blind holes on both faces requires two setups because it must be rotated to access each side.

-Consider separating the part into multiple geometries that can be CNC-machined in a single setup and that can be bolted or welded together later.
-This also applies to parts with very deep pockets.
+Consider splitting the design into multiple components that can each be CNC machined in a single setup and then bolted or welded together.
+This approach also helps for parts with very deep pockets.

 To minimize cost:

-• Design parts with a simple 2.5D geometry that can be manufactured in a single CNC machine setup.
+• Design parts with simple 2.5D geometry that can be manufactured in a single setup.

-• If this is not possible, separate the part into multiple geometries that can be assembled later.
+• If that is not feasible, split the design into multiple components that can be assembled afterward.

 8. Avoid small features with high aspect ratio